WebKit/Documentation/Sources/WebKit/WebKit.docc/InDepth/MediaSourceExtensions.md

 For GStreamer-based ports, the MediaSourcePrivate is typically a [MediaSourcePrivateGStreamer](https://github.com/WebKit/WebKit/blob/main/Source/WebCore/platform/graphics/gstreamer/mse/MediaSourcePrivateGStreamer.h).

 When running in DumpRenderTree/WebKitTestRunner, a "mock" MediaSourcePrivate can be enabled, and a [MockMediaSourcePrivate](https://github.com/WebKit/WebKit/blob/main/Source/WebCore/platform/mock/mediasource/MockMediaSourcePrivate.h) can be created.
-This is useful for writing platform-independent tests which exercise the platform-independent [MediaSource](#mediasource) and [SourceBuffer](#sourcebuffer) objects directly.
+This is useful for writing platform-independent tests which exercise the platform-independent <doc:MediaSourceExtensions#MediaSource> and <doc:MediaSourceExtensions#SourceBuffer> objects directly.

 ### SourceBufferPrivate

 ([.h](https://github.com/WebKit/WebKit/blob/main/Source/WebCore/platform/graphics/SourceBufferPrivate.h), [.cpp](https://github.com/WebKit/WebKit/blob/main/Source/WebCore/platform/graphics/SourceBufferPrivate.cpp))

 SourceBufferPrivate is a semi-abstract base class which accepts initialization segment and media segment buffers, parse those buffers with platform-specific parsers, and enqueue the resulting samples into platform-specific decoders.
-SourceBufferPrivate is also responsible for caching parsed samples in a [SampleMap](#samplemap).
+SourceBufferPrivate is also responsible for caching parsed samples in a <doc:MediaSourceExtensions#SampleMap>.

 ### MediaTime